microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-revokesigninsessions.md

 ## Response

-If successful, this method returns a `204 No Content` response code.
+If successful, this method returns a `200 OK` response code.

 >[!NOTE]
 >This API has a [known issue](/graph/known-issues#revoke-sign-in-sessions-returns-wrong-HTTP-code).
 It returns a different HTTP response code.